ronaldbradford/aws-tutorial/rds/mysql-aurora-major-upgrade.md

 ## Benchmarking

 As with any upgrade, you should have a known set of test cases that perform query analysis, timing and benchmarking to ensure any new version does not introduce a regression.
-This can be particularly relevant when SQL hints are used extensively to hone the Query Optimizer into preference Query Execution Plans (QEP).
+This can be particularly relevant when SQL hints are used extensively to hone the query optimizer into preferred indexex in the Query Execution Plans (QEP).

 # References
 - https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.MySQL80.html